luizsmania/TheGoodTraveller/README.md

 Welcome USER_NAME,

-The Good Traveller is an agency tour which offers five different tours in five different countries, you can get to know the options, visit the gallery of videos and pictures for each one, and once you decided where you want to go you can easily apply for a budget, The Good Traveller agency takes care of all the boring part for you so you won't need to stress yourself with all the headaches a trip may cause you.
+The Good Traveller is an tour agency which offers five different tours in different countries, you can get to know the options, visit the gallery of videos and pictures for each one, and once you decided where you want to go you can easily apply for a budget using a form, The Good Traveller agency takes care of all the boring part for you so you won't need to stress yourself with all the headaches a trip may cause you.

 Users of this website will be able to find a brief description of the services offered, a detailed summary of the five tours, a gallery with media relating each tour, a form for applying to receive a budget through email, and a form for those interested in working with The Good Traveller company, in which you can select the position you're insterested and attaching your CV as well.